CTI By-Laws

 Section 1: Standing Committees

-3. The Vice-President of Production shall appoint chairpersons for, and oversee the activities of, the Season Selection committee.
+• The Vice-President of Production may appoint chairpersons for and oversee the activities of the Season Selection Committee and Director Selection Committee.

-4. The President shall appoint the chairpersons for, and oversee the activities of, the Education, Nominating, Finance and Governance committees.
+• The President may appoint the chairpersons for, and oversee the activities of, the Education, Nominating, and Governance committees.

 Section 2: Ad Hoc Committees